Purposeful Parenting--Making the most of the years of influence.

 It is so true that the time we have to influence our children is fleeting and we need to make the most of it.

 I realized a few months into the process that I needed to transition from telling my son what to do to allowing him to make his own decisions.
 He had to learn when to pull out into oncoming traffic and when to wait.
 As hair-raising as it is, he has to learn because I won’t always be in the car with him.

 This transition perfectly mirrors the rest of life.
-Toddlers and young children have to be told what to do; teenagers need to start making their own decisions so they can make mistakes while they are still under our care and protection.
+Toddlers and young children have to be told what to do.
+As our children grow and mature, we should do less and less for them, and by the time they are teenagers they need to start making their own decisions so they can make mistakes while they are still under our care and protection.
+We need to work ourselves out of our jobs so to speak.
 I won’t always be with them, so I have to train my children to think and make decisions on their own.

 I am so thankful for this opportunity to spend time with my son and train him for life.
 We might have to speed things up though, my 15 year old daughter is next!